 I debated for years over this decision.
 I hate paying cleaning fees when I travel and haven’t wanted to contribute to that trend.
 The way I saw it, and still do to a certain extent, the guesthouses and vacation rentals need to remain competitive with the hotels and this is hard to do when we stray from the standard pricing structure so significantly.
 But guesthouses and vacation rentals are different than hotels.
-So it does stand to reason that we can have a different pricing structure.
-But I want to attract the hotel customers to my place and worry that cleaning fees might deter them from staying with me.
+Many of us have full kitchens and multiple bathrooms.
+So it does make sense why we would have a different pricing structure.

 Another factor that comes into play for me is that the 1-night stays are rough.
 I’ve considered requiring 2-night minimums, but that would leave a lot of vacant nights on my calendar.
 I like filling those gaps, even if it means I have to clean for 3 hours.
 After all, if you divide the night’s stay by the number of hours it takes to clean, that’s a pretty good hourly rate for a fairly easy task.